 Today, the Lyon Quarter is characterized by many urban high-rise buildings with up to 25 storeys, which are contributing to a dense cityscape of the Lyon District.
 The skyline of the Lyon Quarter consists of more than 20 high-rise buildings today.
-The most striking buildings in the development area include the Access Tower, the Olivetti Towers, and the Herriott’s office building.
+The most striking buildings in the development area include the Access Tower, the Olivetti Towers, Campus Tower, and the Herriott’s office building.
 In recent years, some former office towers have been repurposed for residential use, such as

 - Lyoner Strasse 10 – 19 floors – 2010,

 - Ly30 (Lyoner Strasse 30) – 13 floors – 2006 and the

 - Ruby Tower (Lyoner Strasse 40) – 19 floors – 2020.

 Further residential buildings are currently being built, particularly on the streets Hahnstrasse and Lyoner Strasse.
 Lyoner Strasse is the main street in the Lyon Quarter and winds through the entire district.
 A number of projects have been and are to be constructed on Lyoner Strasse, such as the Blue Towers, Lyoner Strasse 11, and Lyoner Strasse 24.